arBalasquide/soyrecipes/README.md

 # How to run the server

-1. npm install
+1. yarn install
-2. npm run build
+2. yarn build
-3. npm run start
+3. yarn start

 That's it!
-For development, ignore `build` and `start` and just run `npm run dev`.
+For development, ignore the `build`/`start` commands and just run `yarn dev`.
+You can install yarn globally with `npm i yarn --global`.
+Otherwise, you can replace yarn by replacing yarn with `npm run`.

 There's an [official website](https://soy.recipes) that hosts this recipe book implemented with continous integration.
 Every pull request that ends up in master will automatically be built and deployed onto the website.